 Can A PPO Be Withdrawn?

-If an applicant has previously filed a PPO but chooses to withdraw it, they must first receive permission from the Court before doing so.
+If an applicant has previously filed a PPO and chooses to withdraw it, they must first obtain permission from the Court.

 What Is Considered Harassment In Singapore?